How to Get a CSCS Card

 Once you have passed the test, and you have everything in hand, it takes between 3-5 working days to receive your CSCS card.
 Again, this can be delayed if any issues with your accompanying documents arise.

-How Much Does a CSCS Card Application Cost?
+How Much Does it Cost to Get a CSCS Card?

-There are two associated costs for the CSCS card application.
-Firstly, the cost of the CITB test is £22 per attempt, and the CSCS card costs £36.
+There are two CSCS card costs associated with the application.
+Firstly, the cost of the CITB test is £22.50 per attempt, and then the CSCS card cost of £36.

 The CITB Levy and Grant System

-Companies that pay the construction industry training levy can claim funding to put employees through the CSCS card application for free.
+Companies that pay the construction industry training levy can claim funding to cover the CSCS card cost by putting employees through the CSCS card application for free.
 If they are registered with CITB, they will be able to gain the same funding for the CITB test.

 Local Enterprise Partnerships are available in some areas to help with things like work certifications to help people that live within the community.